Wabinabi/Argos/src/esp32/as7-gamma/On-Board Software.md

 ##### Flying - Automated Control

-The drone is flying based on the automated commands in its memory
+The drone is flying based on the automated commands in its memory.

 ```
 Blue / Lime / Blue / Lime...